 Roberge, W.G.—Ph.D.
 (Harvard University); theoretical astrophysics.

 Schroeder, J.—Ph.D.
-(Catholic University of America); optical properties of solids at high pressure.
+(Catholic University of America); physics and biological physics high pressure.

 Schubert, E.F.—Ph.D.
 (University of Stuttgart); physics of semiconductor devices.
 (Joint appointment with ECSE).

 Shur, M.S.—Dr.Sc.
-(Ioffe Institute); semiconductor physics, ballistic transmission, terahertz radiation (Joint appointment with ECSE).
+(Ioffe Institute); semiconductor physics, ballistic transport, terahertz radiation (Joint appointment with ECSE).